The Bail Project: Work

-According to their 2019 annual report, The Bail Project has posted $14.8 million in bail with the help of donations, and has helped 6,965 people since 2018.
+According to their 2024 annual report, The Bail Project has posted $91 million in bail with the help of donations, and has helped 34,525 people since 2018.
 The Bail Project also provides pretrial support, including making sure that clients are aware of their court dates.

 The Bail Project employs individuals who have been incarcerated in the past and work to help others during their difficult times.
-Sheldon McElroy, the national deputy director of operations for The Bail Project, went to jail at 18 years old, with a bail set at $500.
-Tracy Stanton, another employee for The Bail Project, had also been incarcerated.
-In a six-month span, she had been in and out of jail three times.
-She now works as a client advocate for the Bail Project with their St. Louis team.

 Notable cases

 In 2018, The Bail Project posted bail for a 33-year-old man in Los Angeles after he had been accused of robbery with bail set at $30,000.
 His case was dismissed with no evidence of the robbery.
 In San Diego, the Bail Project paid bail for over 700 immigrants in 2018.
-As of November 2019, The Bail Project has posted bail for 121 clients in the Cuyahoga County Jail in Cleveland.
+In April 2019, the Bail Project posted Samuel Scott's $5,000 dollar bond imposed with his charge of domestic violence.
+Following his return home, Scott beat his wife to death.
 In Kentucky, the Bail Project paid the $1,500 bond for Demontez Campbell after he missed a court date and was issued a bench warrant.

 After the COVID-19 outbreak, The Bail Project set up a number of releases from Cook County Jail in Chicago.
 As of April 4, 2020, 60 inmates were projected to be released and between 500 and 1,000 were expected to be released within the following weeks.
-In Louisville Kentucky, The Bail Project assisted with the release of Black Lives Matter protesters by posting bail.
+In Louisville, Kentucky, The Bail Project assisted with the release of Black Lives Matter protesters by posting bail.
 In Indianapolis, The Bail Project posted the bail of 20 protestors as of June 2020, and has supported 400 people.
-The Bail Project has a tent located in downtown Indianapolis and has provided support for over 500 people in the city.
+The Bail Project had a tent located in downtown Indianapolis and has provided support for over 500 people in the city.

+As of March 2023, The Bail Project has posted bail for about 1,000 clients in Cuyahoga County jails.

 Criticism and consequences

-In April 2019, The Bail Project's St. Louis branch bailed out Samuel Scott, who was charged with domestic violence; following his return home, Scott beat his wife to death.
-"Domestic violence … will not be resolved by keeping people in jail, after a judge has already deemed them eligible for release, just because they can't afford cash bail," stated Robin Steinberg, founder of the Bail Project.
+In April 2019, The Bail Project's St. Louis branch paid bail for Samuel Scott, who was charged with domestic violence; following his return home, Scott beat his wife to death.
+Robin Steinberg, then CEO, commented: "No one could have predicted this tragedy.
+It's important to remember that had he been wealthy enough to afford his bail, or bonded out by a commercial bail bond agency, he would have been free pretrial as well."

 Christopher Stewart, who was caught illegally with a handgun and threatened to kill his ex-girlfriend, was bailed out with $5,000 in cash in early 2020.
 A month after his bail, he attempted to kill his ex-girlfriend by setting her apartment on fire.
 In an interview, Stewart's ex-girlfriend expressed that: "They need to do better if they are going to have a charity bail people out.
 That's wasting money that could have gone to someone who would have done right by it."